ChronoSheets/ChronoSheets-PHP-Client/docs/Api/UsersApi.md

 # **usersGetTimesheetUsers**
 > \ChronoSheetsClient\ChronoSheetsClientLibModel\CSApiResponseListUserForManagement usersGetTimesheetUsers($xChronosheetsAuth)

-Get users for your organisation
+Get users accounts in your organisation.
+Requires the 'ManageOrganisationUsers' or 'ManageOrganisationGroups' permissions.

 ### Example
 ```php